kaushikb9/kb-hugo/content/notes/influence.md

 If there is one thing I’ve learned, it’s this: hard work is rarely the problem.
 Most people are already putting in the hours.
 But visibility, leverage and momentum?
 That’s where things start to click.

 The big unlock is influence.
 It’s not about being the loudest in the room.
 It’s about making people want to listen when you speak.
 It’s about building enough credibility and trust that others come to you when the stakes are high.
 Btw, IMO influence cant be built overnight, it compounds step by step:
-- Excellence – Own your craft.
+- Excellence: Own your craft.
 Be known for something.
-- Team Catalyst – Elevate how the team thinks, works, and delivers.
+- Team Catalyst: Elevate how the team thinks, works, and delivers.
-- Influence – Be bold and decisive.
-Help shape the culture.
+- Guiding force: Shape the culture by how you operate, not just what you say.

 It’s also important to understand that it’s not your job to do everything.
 It’s your job to make sure things get done.
 Know when to push, and when to ask for help.
 You don’t get extra points for burning out alone.
 Ownership means you made it happen, regardless of who else was involved.